mo-shahab/chat-application/README.md

     Client: Connects to the WebSocket server and listens for messages.
     Kafka: Acts as a backbone for durable, scalable message handling.

+### Actual workflow
+This is the part where Socket.io server does the heavy lifting.
+We have two different "conversations" happening at the same time:

+    Conversation A (The Kafka Pull): Your backend asks Kafka for messages.

+    Conversation B (The Socket Emit): Your backend pushes those messages to the specific users' phones/browsers.

+How the backend handles 50 users at once

+Our backend server doesn't send the data to Kafka and then "wait" for it to come back before talking to the users.
+Instead, it acts like a relay station.

+Here is the exact step-by-step flow of how a message gets from User A to User B:

+    User A clicks "Send" on their phone.

+    Socket.io server receives the event message.

+    server (acting as a Producer) sends that message to Kafka.

+    Kafka writes it to a Partition and says "Got it!"

+    server (acting as a Consumer) is constantly "polling" (asking) Kafka: "Anything new?"

+    Kafka hands the message back to our Consumer code.

+    Inside our Consumer code, we call: io.to(data.room).emit("message", data);

+    Socket.io takes that message and pushes it out over the open internet connection to the 50 users who are currently sitting in that room.

 ### Advantages of This Integration